Darkboy17/flashcard-generator/README.md

 - **Firebase** for seamless backend integration.
 - **Clerk** for simplifying user authentication.
 - **Material-UI** for beautiful and responsive UI components.
-- **Groq API** for providing free access to near-production level LLMs
+- **Groq API** for providing free access to near-production level LLMs.